Glycine

 Who should not take glycine?

 Glycine appears to be safe, even at doses of up to 9 grams for 3 days.
 But glycine's safety has not been fully tested or studied.
-Particular caution should be taken when considering glycine for young children, pregnant or breastfeeding women, and people with liver or kidney disease.
+Particular caution should be taken when considering glycine for young children, pregnant or breastfeeding women, and people with liver or kidney condition.

 Which foods are high in glycine?